rraju26/indiafactorlibrary/README.md

 In this example:

-* **DataFrame 0 (Long Short Returns -- Monthly (235 rows x 6 cols)):** contains monthly returns for the market factor (MF) and long-short factors size (SMB), value (HML), momentum (WML).
-In addition it has risk-free rate (RF), and market return (MKT).
+* **DataFrame 0 (Long Short Returns -- Monthly (235 rows x 6 cols)):** contains monthly returns for the market factor (MF) and long-short factors size (SMB), value (HML), and momentum (WML).
+In addition, it has risk-free rate (RF) and market return (MKT).
 Long-short factors represent hypothetical strategies that involve taking long positions in stocks with specific characteristics while simultaneously taking short positions in stocks with opposite characteristics.
 Examples of these characteristics include:

   * **Size (SMB):** Long positions in small-size stocks and short positions in big-size stocks.
   * **Value (HML):** Long positions in value stocks (high book-to-market ratio) and short positions in expensive stocks (low book-to-market ratio).
   * **Profitability (RMW):** Long positions in stocks with robust operating profitability and short positions in stocks with weak operating profitability.
-  * **Investment (CMA):** Long positions in stocks with conservative investment and short positions in stock with aggressive investment.
+  * **Investment (CMA):** Long positions in stocks with conservative investment and short positions in stocks with aggressive investment.
   * **Momentum (WML):** Long positions in stocks with high past returns and short positions in stocks with low past returns.
   * **Other "factors":** The library also includes factors based on volatility/low-risk, the 52-week high effect, and the Conservative Formula.

 Analysing these factors helps understand the drivers of market returns beyond overall market movements.
-For a detailed analysis of Fama-French factors and their application in the Indian equities market, refer to Raju, Rajan (2022) available at https://papers.ssrn.com/abstract_id=4054146.
+For a detailed analysis of Fama-French factors and their application in the Indian equities market, refer to Raju, Rajan (2022), "*Four and Five-Factor Models in the Indian Equities Market*", available at https://papers.ssrn.com/abstract_id=4054146.

 * **DataFrame 1 (Annual Factors: January-December (19 rows x 6 cols)):** contains annual returns for the same factors.
 * **DataFrame `DESCR`:** provides additional information about the dataset and its structure.
 It also includes methodology references and links to relevant research, where appropriate, and the keys for other dataframes in the dictionary.